akyriako/typesense-prometheus-exporter/README.md

 - **Network Activity**: Total bytes sent and received.
 - **Typesense-specific Metrics**: Fragmentation ratios, mapped memory, and more.

-Each metric is labeled with:
+Each metric is labeled with `typesense_cluster` as the name of the Typesense cluster you want to scrape for metrics.
-- `namespace`: The Kubernetes namespace where the exporter is running.
-- `typesense_cluster`: The name of the Typesense cluster.

 ### **Build and Push Docker Image**